 Jurassic Park sucks you into the family right from the pick-up at the airport.
 Grandma Merle waits for us and proves why she is a polo mom by driving the minivan professionally and fast through the beautiful hills of Eastern South Africa.
 It is not only 5-goaler Selby Williamson as a coach, but the Williamsons have three generations ready to make the stay at Jurassic Park a warm one.

 Selby’s mom and dad drive the vehicles, assist with lunch, and tell stories at the fireplace with drinks.
 Selby’s partner Jacky is an expert on horses and riding, and is a strong player.
 The kids vary in ages and join the guests on weekends and holidays.
 For dog lovers, there are 10 more family members.

-When we join the group to go with some Dutch, German and English polofriends there so many questions.
-Is it safe to go, do I need my sticks, do we do anything else than polo, can I join as a beginner, are stay and food included, are there any zebra’s ?
-The answer to all of that was yes, so there we went.
-All of us arriving from seperate international destinations joing at the local airport of Pietermaritzburg.
-A little surprised by the feeling of an English atmosphere in a sunny climate and African culture.
+When we join the group to go with some Dutch, German, and English polo friends, there are so many questions—“Is it safe to go?”
+“Do I need my sticks?”
+“Do we do anything else other than polo?”
+“Can I join as a beginner?”
+“Are stay and food included?”
+“Are there any zebras?”
+And the answer to all of that is yes.
+So there we went, all of us arriving from separate international destinations at the local airport of Pietermaritzburg.
+We’re a little surprised by the feeling of an English atmosphere in a sunny climate filled with African culture.